Asthma

 • Difficulty breathing

-Non-allergic asthma, also called non-atopic asthma, goes into exacerbation without allergen triggers.
-For this reason, the cause of non-allergic asthma is not known.
-However, it can occur later in life and can be much more severe than allergic asthma.
+Also known as non-atopic asthma, non-allergic asthma flares up without allergen triggers, making its cause not fully understood.
+It can appear later in life and may be more severe than allergic asthma.
 Non-allergic asthma is less common than allergic asthma.

 • Perfumes